adtyap26/youtube-playlist-donwloader/README.md

 # YouTube Playlist Downloader

-This script allows you to download a YouTube playlist in MP3 format using [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+This script allows you to download a YouTube playlist in MP3 or MP4 format using [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 ## Requirements